-The law begins by stating: "no police officer, acting alone or in conspiracy with another, shall deprive any person or class of persons" of the rights enumerated in the Declaration of Rights contained in the Connecticut Constitution (which is essentially the same as the Bill of Rights contained in the United States Constitution).
+The law begins by stating: "No police officer, acting alone or in conspiracy with another, shall deprive any person or class of persons" of the rights enumerated in the Declaration of Rights contained in the Connecticut Constitution (which is essentially the same as the Bill of Rights contained in the United States Constitution).
 The statute permits anyone whose rights have been violated to sue police officers for damages.

 This section of the police accountability law has been heavily criticized by law enforcement.
-A central argument raised by these interest groups, advances a theory that the increased exposure to civil liability will diminish police recruitment.
+These police interest groups argue that the increased exposure to civil liability will diminish police recruitment.
 This is incorrect.
 Indeed, Connecticut already allows individuals to sue police officers.
 In Binette v.
 Sabo, a groundbreaking 1998 decision by the Connecticut Supreme Court, which was brought by my office, the Court created a "state constitutional tort remedy" that allows victims of police misconduct to sue responsible police officers under the Connecticut Constitution.